 As you contemplate a response to this essay question, think carefully about which of these principles you have already upheld.
 Fuqua does not necessarily expect that you will start your essay by relating your pre-MBA experiences to its MBA program, but in many instances, doing so will help give context and credibility to the path you imagine for yourself at the school.
 In this essay, work to show that you really (really!) know the school well, because if you hypothesize incorrectly about the award-winning contribution you will make—meaning that the contribution you are proposing is just not possible at the school—you will definitely not get in.
 As we noted earlier, you must do your homework and show that you are an informed consumer, already aware of the workings of Fuqua’s academic and social community.
 The question specifically asks that you consider “activities and leadership”; you would be wise to pick a principle that corresponds with your values, briefly support the choice through evidence of existing experience upholding that value and then connect your theme to your informed contribution at Fuqua.
 If you can achieve all this, you will fulfill the essay’s intent and make an impression on the Fuqua admissions committee.
 Your admissions reader will understand that you truly want to be at Fuqua, because if you did not, why would you have taken all that time to learn about it?

-Optional Essay: If you feel there are extenuating circumstances of which the Admissions Committee should be aware, please explain them in an optional essay (e.g. unexplained gaps in work, choice of recommenders, inconsistent or questionable academic performance, or any significant weakness in your application).
+Optional Essay: If you feel there are circumstances of which the Admissions Committee should be aware, please explain them in an optional essay (such as unexplained gaps in work, choice of recommenders, inconsistent or questionable academic performance).

 - Do NOT upload additional essays nor additional recommendations in this area of the application.